Tesco Logo

 Tesco Logo 1987

-In 1987, the company returned to a variant with no additional elements besides the brand name.
+In 1987, the company returned to a variant with only the brand name.
 The letters in the lines were much thinner, while the serifs became lighter and clearer.
 The distance between the letters became much larger than in the 1970-1981 version.
-In this way, Tesco management tried to make the lettering stylish, spreading the message that the brand had power.
+In this way, Tesco management sought to make the lettering stylish, conveying that the brand had power.
 As a result, a sense of timelessness was created.

 1995 – today